Close up of marijuana budder

 How is Budder Made?

 Because of how budder is made, it is also considered clean.
-There are tests that rate budder with a purity level of over 99%.
-This is likely because budder doesn’t contain solvents, toxins, mold, metals, or other factors that could affect its cleanliness.
+There are even some tests that rate budder with a purity level of over 99%.2 This is likely because budder doesn’t contain solvents, toxins, mold, metals, or other factors that could affect its cleanliness.
 A clean cannabis concentrate leads to a more pleasant experience when consuming it—you only taste the cannabis’s unique terpene profile (provided the tools you use are also clean).

 In general, there isn’t a lot of difference between budder and batter (or badder), outside of the consistency of both concentrates.
 While budder tends to be more like whipped wax, smooth and thick, batter is a little wetter and lumpier.